la2050/archive/_projects/2016/art-from-the-heart-an-art-and-movement-therapy-program.md

   hope that our project will serve as a model to other medical centers.
 It is in our vision to support future research that will advance Heart Failure knowledge and care.
-project_image_2: 1734618955741-team91.png
-empty_column_1: ''
 organization_name: Relational Medicine Foundation
 organization_website: relationalmedicinefoundation.org
-organization_name_2: Relational Medicine Foundation
-organization_activity: >-
-  The Foundation empowers patients and improves the humanism of patient care through its dedication to the “relationally present” person-to-person encounter between patient and healthcare professionals
-ein: '452683013'

 ---